Top

 Beth Stedman, president and CEO of the Georgetown County Chamber of Commerce, said she is excited about this inaugural event.

 “We are so happy to be part of this event that will benefit Habitat for Humanity and our local residents who dream of owning their own home,” Stedman said.
-“Hopefully, it will be the first of many such events that offer people a chance to take part in some friendly competition and showcase the natural beauty of South Carolina’s Hammock Coast.”
+“Hopefully, it will offer people a chance to take part in some friendly competition and showcase the natural beauty of South Carolina’s Hammock Coast.”

 Fishing has long been one of the big draws for those visiting South Carolina’s Hammock Coast, which offers fantastic options for anglers in search of the perfect little fishing hole, or those who prefer to take to the ocean on the chance of hooking a big one.
 For those with their own boat, there are several marinas and boat ramps to assist anglers.
 Of course, there are boat rentals and fishing excursions available for hire, as well.
 Whether it’s on one of the five rivers flowing through Georgetown County or famous Winyah Bay or even the Atlantic Ocean, professional and amateur anglers have known for years that there are some great fish in the waters on the Hammock Coast.